-Home World News Canada news B.C. couple questions why they were escorted by police off Swoop flight after seat change
+Home News Canada news B.C. couple questions why they were escorted by police off Swoop flight after seat change

 Canada news